The Craps table could be intimidating if you don’t know what you’re looking at. It consists of a rail, the layout and the bank.

 The Puck is double sided and tells you where you are in the game.
 One side of the Puck is black and reads OFF.
 This is known as the Comeout Roll and is the beginning of the game.

 The Stick is used to send dice to the players and collect them after the roll since some tables can be as long as 16ft.
-It is usually made of rattan, the material used in wicker, and is incredibly flexible which helps to navigate the dice around the layout and is held by a dealer called the Stickperson who controls the pace of the game.
+It is usually made of rattan, the material used in wicker, and is incredibly flexible which helps to navigate the dice around the layout.
+The stick is used by a dealer called the Stickperson who controls the pace of the game.

 The Bowl is used to hold the extra dice not being used by the shooter.